 - Try doing a fast day or “bone day”.
 A few times a month, try replacing your dog’s meal with a nice juicy bone.
 His digestive system and organs will benefit from a period of rest to “cleanse” themselves.
 In addition, a bone keeps him busy while giving him the satisfaction of chewing.
 It is no surprise that some of the healthiest dogs we see miss meals from time to time!
 Check out our guide to feeding bones here!

-He’s Getting Bored
+They Are Getting Bored

 We wouldn’t want to eat the same thing for every meal, so why would our pets be any different?
 Variety is the spice of life!